 More Strategies and Techniques for Calming an Autistic Child

 Once you have learned how to identify the triggers for your child’s meltdowns, you can begin to develop calming strategies for them.
 This starts, also, with beginning to track your child’s daily and weekly behaviors.
+You can pick up a copy of my Calming Strategies cards and my daily routine cards in my free Autism Parenting Toolkit.

 Another simple tip?